Outdoor and Custom Adventures & Art Programs

 COVID-19 Safety Procedures: Participant Agreement

 Note: This is a preview of our Participant Agreement, provided here for informational purposes.
-When you register for a Yosemite Conservancy Outdoor Adventure, Custom Adventure or Custom Art Class, you will be asked to review and sign this agreement.
-You can also view and download this information in PDF format..
+When you register for a Yosemite Conservancy Outdoor Adventure, Custom Adventure or Art Program, you will be asked to review and sign this agreement.
+You can also view and download this information in PDF format.

-After careful consideration, we at the Yosemite Conservancy (the “Conservancy”) have decided to offer select modified group activities in the park during the 2020 season.
+We at Yosemite Conservancy (the “Conservancy”) are offering select modified group activities in the park during the 2023 season.
 We look forward to helping visitors connect with Yosemite and creating opportunities for people to enjoy the invaluable benefits associated with enriching outdoor experiences.
 We also recognize the risks associated with group activities at this time, and we are taking extra precautions to keep participants and instructors safe

 Before Your Trip: Preparing to Participate

-- Before you participate in a Conservancy Program, we request that you seriously consider your own COVID-19 health risk factors (as advised by the CDC) and consult with your physician.
+- Before you participate in a Conservancy Program, we request that you seriously consider your own COVID-19 health risk factors and consult with your physician.

-- All participants must sign this Participant Agreement (the “Agreement”), under which you agree to follow all of the safety procedures required by the Conservancy, including checking your temperature and reporting any COVID-19 symptoms (as outlined by the CDC) at the start of the Program and each day during the duration of the Program.
+- All participants must sign this Participant Agreement (the “Agreement”), under which you agree to follow all of the safety procedures required by the Conservancy, including reporting any COVID-19 symptoms (as outlined by the CDC) at the start of the Program and each day for the duration of the Program.

 - We request that you limit your travel and interactions with individuals outside your household or vector group* before your trip to Yosemite.

-- All participants will need to bring their own face masks or cloth face coverings, as well as hand sanitizer (at least 60% alcohol) or a hand-washing set-up that conforms to Leave No Trace principles.
+- All participants will need to bring their own face masks, as well as hand sanitizer (at least 60% alcohol) or a hand-washing set-up that conforms to Leave No Trace principles.